 Alternative compliance payments were deposited into the IPA-administered Renewable Energy Resources Fund.
 Leveraging this fund for procurements carried significant challenges.
-As the IPA explained in its Supplemental Photovoltaic Procurement Plan (released in 2014 and approved in 2015):10
+As the IPA explained in its Supplemental Photovoltaic Procurement Plan (released in 2014 and approved in 2015):

 The procurement of renewable energy resources using the RERF is subject to a set of unique constraints.
 First, unlike with the utility renewable resources budgets, the RERF may only be used to procure renewable energy credits.
-While the term "renewable energy resources" is defined in the Illinois Power Agency Act as RECs or both renewable energy and associated RECs, 11 the Public Utilities Act makes clear that "alternative compliance payments . . . shall be deposited in the Illinois Power Agency Renewable Energy Resources Fund and used to procure renewable energy credits."
-12
+While the term "renewable energy resources" is defined in the Illinois Power Agency Act as RECs or both renewable energy and associated RECs, the Public Utilities Act makes clear that "alternative compliance payments . . . shall be deposited in the Illinois Power Agency credits."